 - Cost is no longer the top consideration for consumers when it comes to travel, travelers put their health and safety first.

-- Travelers are choosing the hotels and airlines that follow and take all precautionary measures, to ensure their safety.
+- Travelers are increasingly choosing the hotels and airlines that follow and take all precautionary measures, to ensure their safety.

 - Consumers report that overall exposure to other travelers and boarding a flight are the top two anxiety-producing parts of traveling.